IIIF/api/source/presentation/4.0/model.md

 ### z
 {: #z}

-A number giving the z coordinate of a point on the "depth" axis (e.g. for Point Selector), an angular value in degrees around the x axis (e.g. for Rotate Transform), a scale factor to multiply another x value by (e.g. for Scale Transform), or an offset along the x axis to add to another x value (e.g. for Translate Transform).
-The interpretation of the value is, thus, dependent on the class of the resource that has the `x` property.
+A number giving the z coordinate of a point on the "depth" axis (e.g. for Point Selector), an angular value in degrees around the z axis (e.g. for Rotate Transform), a scale factor to multiply another z value by (e.g. for Scale Transform), or an offset along the z axis to add to another z value (e.g. for Translate Transform).
+The interpretation of the value is, thus, dependent on the class of the resource that has the `z` property.

 The value _MUST_ be a number (floating point or integer).

 * A PointSelector _MAY_ have the `z` property.<br/>
   Clients _MUST_ process `z` on a PointSelector.
 * Transforms _MAY_ have the `z` property.<br/>
-  Clients _MUST_ process `z` on a Transforms.
+  Clients _MUST_ process `z` on Transforms.
 * Other types of resource _MUST NOT_ have the `z` property.<br/>
   Clients _SHOULD_ ignore `z` on other types of resource.